avasdao/avas.cash/README.md

 ## About

-[__Ava's DAO__](https://avasdao.org) is a non-profit organization on a mission to build and manage a comprehensive suite of products & services with the prime directive of assuring financial freedom for every man, woman and child in our world.
+[__Ava's DAO__](https://avasdao.org) is a non-profit organization on a mission to build and manage a comprehensive suite of products & services with the prime directive of assuring financial freedom for every man, woman and child.

 ## Contact